Page Last Updated:

 Journey in Faith

-This year's course continues on Thursdays at 7:30pm in the Guild room at Christ the King Church, Warren Farm Road.
+This year's course continues on Thursday 14th December at 7:30pm in the Guild room at Christ the King Church, Warren Farm Road.
+We'll then take a Christmas Break until Thursday 4th January.
 Our talks will be of interest to anyone who wants to grow in a knowledge of the RC faith.
 We are following the Evangelism programme with participation offered to parishioners of Our Lady of the Assumption, St Margaret Mary and Christ the King parishes.

 Holy Spirit Evenings

 Monthly; the afternoon includes a recitation of the Divine Mercy Chaplet, Adoration of the Blessed Sacrament, Rosary, Benediction and healing prayers.

 Gift Aid is very important in a Parish.
 During the last year (2014/15), the parish received £3,272 by means of tax refunds from Gift Aid - without additional cost to individual parishioners.
 This is a tremendous boost to Parish funds.
 If you are a UK Taxpayer, then Gift Aiding your donation to the Church means we can claim an extra 25p from the Tax Man for every £1 you give.
 Please click here for more details.

 The Sunshine Club is up and running again on the first and third Tuesdays of the month, 7:00-9:00pm, £2 entry in the main room at Maryvale Community Centre.

 Every 2nd Wednesday in the month Latin Mass is offered in the Maryvale House (Institute) chapel at 7:00pm.
 This is the Extraordinary form of Holy Mass (Tridentine) in accordance with the Missale Romanum 1962.
 Pope Emeritus Benedict XVI encouraged Mass in this form to be offered without the need for special permission.